Bob Shaw (end): Early life

-Pro football career
+Professional football career

 Shaw began his NFL career began in 1945 when he joined the Cleveland Rams.
 He played as an end.
 The Rams won the championship in his rookie year.
 In the off-season, he played for the Toledo Jeeps of the National Basketball League.

 He played for the Cleveland/Los Angeles Rams (1945–1949) and the Chicago Cardinals (1950).
 He was the NFL leader in receiving touchdowns with 12 in 1950 and was the first player to catch five touchdowns in a game.
 He played two seasons for the Calgary Stampeders, winning the Dave Dryburgh Memorial Trophy in 1951 and 1952.
 After his release by Calgary, he signed with the Toronto Argonauts in late September 1953 on the strength of his place-kicking.

 After his retirement, Shaw served as an assistant coach with the Baltimore Colts, and San Francisco 49ers before becoming head coach of the New Mexico Military Institute in 1960.
 In three seasons at NMMI, Shaw had a 22–6–1 record.
 He later moved to the Canadian Football League where he coached the Saskatchewan Roughriders to a 16–14–2 record over two seasons and the Toronto Argonauts to an 8–20 record from 1965 to 1966.
 In 1976, he won the Annis Stukus Trophy (coach of the year) while with the Hamilton Tiger-Cats.

 He lived in Cooksville during his time coaching the Argos.